Reflective An Exhibition For Spring Unveiling Arts Festival May 3 - 5

 The exhibition will also include a new body of work by Duy Huynh.
 His poetic and contemplative paintings draw inspiration from a variety of storytelling formats.
 Born in Vietnam, themes of geographical and cultural displacement are prevalent.
 Ethereal characters maintain a serene but precarious balance, in a surreal or dreamlike setting.

-Stormy Weather Arts Festival is a town-wide festival in Cannon Beach, Oregon.
+Spring Unveiling Arts Festival is a town-wide festival in Cannon Beach, Oregon.
 Imprint Gallery is a curated space, working with artists to provide a flexible way to display and create new work.
 “Reflective” will show, as conceive, through out the festival weekend, but may evolve as new works and collections are added to the gallery.